steltenpower/FileFAIRy/README.md

 Now look at the quick sketch here and below I'll explain how and why they differ more than you think.
 ![alt text](https://repository-images.githubusercontent.com/149428210/f8bcf200-77cf-11eb-93f8-452cf9db3dcb "Sharing a network of data, over the list of files you have")

+YES!, Rick has a minimal working example at https://github.com/rickdkk/fair-file-columns

 DESIGN: The columns and menus (not all drawn yet)
 =================================================
 - OPEN SPEC: Is the file type of a file a so-called open specification?
 I used a green O for open (e.g. HTML), a dashed O for 'open' (e.g. OOXML, open by license, but seems not designed to make interoperability easy) and a red C for closed formats.